Jakob236/notreadyyet/project/results.md

-* In the table below the areas are listed that showed the biggest correlation coefficient differences when comparing both groups.
+In the table below the areas are listed that showed the biggest correlation coefficient differences when comparing both groups.

+##### Table 4: Group comparison of the most important brain areas of the analysis
 ![Table 4 (Most important brain areas of the analysis)]( https://github.com/Jakob236/notreadyyet/blob/master/project/Our%20Results%20as%20Table%20-%20biggest%20differences.PNG?raw=true)
 * To compare our results with the results of (Bezmaternykh et al., 2021) we needed to categorize the brain areas into the networks they belong to.
   * Motor was categorized as sensorimotor network.